 READ MORE: Street Art in Athens – Visual Expressions of a Political and Troubled Greece

 The birthplace of democracy and a city that changed with Roman and Ottoman occupation, to the more modern wave of Neo-Classicism and the practical yet non-descript re-build of the 1960s, Athens has been destroyed, conquered and rebuilt many times over.
-This is most apparent in the varied architecture of the city.

 While the Renaissance was happening elsewhere in Europe, the Ottoman Turks didn’t follow.
 In the 19th century, countries including Germany, France, and Britain injected classicism into the city as a way of bringing back the ancient Greek identity.
 With Greece besieged by seven wars over the centuries, Athens in particular always lagged very far behind in its engineered beauty.

-Your architectural journey, in the company of scholar Vasillis from Context Travel, starts in 1935 at Syntagma Square and jumps back and forth through the ages as you walk through the Omonia, Monastiraki and Plaka areas.
 You’ll soon notice the triangular pediments and classical column designs of the neo-classical era, learn why Plaka’s buildings are dotted with beautiful balconies, see the oldest standing preserved Ottoman building, find one of the only art-nouveau buildings in the city, and pass through Athens’ secret island-like village.

-Athens Food Tour – Traditional Greek Eats Indulgence
+Athens Food Tour: Try Traditional Greek Eats

 To not sample traditional Greek eats is quite possibly one of the biggest sacrilegious acts of travel here.
 Even the least discerning of food aficionados will learn to love the Greek cuisine, based on the most simple and fresh of ingredients.
+Especially when you are in the hands of the passionate local guide, Carolina.

-Athens Philosophy Walking Tour – On the Trail of Plato
+Athens Philosophy Walking Tour: On the Trail of Plato

 In the eastern reaches of the city, outside of the central confines, is a park known as Plato’s Academy.
 If you stumbled across it, it would look like nothing more than a slightly abandoned space with a scattering of ruins.
 Yet this was an important space from the 4th Century – a time of power, intellectual growth, and literary and philosophical activity.